snownisha/Python/README.md

 # Python
-I have been learning Python and I will  uploading all my programs here
+I have been  Python and I will  uploading all my programs here